A Systematic Performance Analysis of Deep Perceptual Loss Networks: Breaking Transfer Learning Conventions: Introduction

 \subsection{Contributions}

+This work is the first to systematically analyze performance of loss networks for deep perceptual loss.
+Additionally, the work builds on and adds to a recent systematic analysis of loss networks for deep perceptual similarity~\cite{kumar2022surprising}.

-This work has produced a large amount of data covering the attributes and performance scores of the loss networks.
-The complete collection of data is made available in the supplementary material found in the Appendix, and the complete implementation of the experiments is available online\footnote{\url{https://github.com/LTU-Machine-Learning/Analysis-of-Deep-Perceptual-Loss-Networks}}.
-Analysis of the attributes and performance scores gives insight into which architectures and extraction points that provide good performance for a given task and dataset.
-The findings include that VGG networks without batch normalization (batch norm) give the best performance among the tested architectures and that the choice of feature extraction point is at least as important as choice of architecture.
-The analysis also reveals that deep perceptual loss do not adhere to two conventions of transfer learning.
-The conventions that better ImageNet accuracy implies better downstream performance and that feature extraction from the later layers provide better performance.
-Based on the findings and analysis, suggestions for future work are made including further analysis of loss networks, lacking overarching studies for deep perceptual loss, and reevaluation of transfer learning conventions.
+The work provides valuable insight into which pretrained architectures and feature extraction layers perform best as loss networks for specific tasks across multiple application areas.
+The analysis also reveals that deep perceptual loss does not adhere to two conventions of transfer learning.
+The first convention is that better ImageNet accuracy implies better downstream performance and the second is that feature extraction from the later layers provides better performance.
+Based on the findings and analysis, suggestions for future work are made including further analysis of loss networks, overarching studies for deep perceptual loss, and reevaluation of transfer learning conventions.